 .
 (19)

 Providing an initial spectrum is generally required for the unfolding methods.
 The activities produced for the foils is often highly degenerate, where an infinite amount of spectra could provide the same observable end-point.
-The initial spectrum allows for the insertion of more physics based results into the unfold.
+The initial spectrum allows for the insertion of more physics-based results to unfold.
 For neutron spectra, an initial guess spectrum is often created with a particle transport code or a deterministic solution.
 Alternatively, an initial spectrum could be selected from published results, where in some applications provide similar results [70].

 Methodology